3-Methylcrotonyl-CoA carboxylase deficiency: Screening

 It is one of the 29 conditions currently recommended for newborn screening by the American College of Medical Genetics.

 Treatment

-Symptoms can be reduced through avoidance of leucine, an amino acid.
+Symptoms can be reduced by avoiding leucine, an amino acid.
 Leucine is a component of most protein-rich foods; therefore, a low-protein diet is recommended.
 Some isolated cases of this disorder have responded to supplemental biotin; this is not altogether surprising, consider that other biotin-related genetic disorders (such as biotinidase deficiency and holocarboxylase synthetase deficiency) can be treated solely with biotin.
 Individuals with these multiple carboxylase disorders have the same problem with leucine catabolism as those with 3-methylcrotonyl-CoA carboxylase deficiency.